 Walk for Good Food: While there are many things in place to stop the spread of COVID-19 in our community, you can still go for a walk as long as you practice social distancing.
 Many of you might remember the annual Hunger Walks through “Access of West Michigan.”
 It is now called the Walk for Good Food.
 Visit their website to find out how you can help raise funds to address hunger issues in our community.

-Support Local Restaurants: It is so important for us to help offset the economic downturn caused by COVID-19 on area bars and restaurants.
+Continue to Support Local Restaurants: It is so important for us to help offset the economic downturn caused by COVID-19 on area bars and restaurants.
 Many of these establishments currently have takeout available.
 To see an updated list of restaurants, click here.
 And remember to frequent area Culver’s restaurants for takeout to support Trinity members Steve Stephan and Gary Kuhlmann!